PUBGReddit/UGC/README.md

 # PUBG REDDIT UGC Wiki

 The purpose of this repository is to document how User-Generated Content (UGC) works in PUBG.
-Since there is no official PUBG documentation (yet), this community-built documentation aims to help players create their own UGC maps.
+Since there is no official PUBG documentation (yet), this community-built documentation aims to help players understand and create their own UGC maps.

 ## ✨ UGC (User Generated Content)